 Weebly: Probably the easiest website builder thanks to its drag and drop system.
 The templates look clean and professional.
 You can customize them by changing the position of certain elements on your page, but you won’t have complete creative freedom there.
 You get a free domain name the first year.
 If you want a professional email address, you can get it through Google Workspace (Google’s business emails) but it costs extra.
 Find our review here.

 Jimdo: A great all-in-one solution that is easy to use which includes an online store, blog and mobile app.
-Jimdo packages are decently-priced and the website building is done with responsive a web design that look good on every device.
+Jimdo packages are decently-priced and the website building is done with a responsive web design that look good on every device.
 However, the number of available templates in this website builder is somewhat limited.
 You also lack in extra functions and add-ons because there is no official app store.
 For details about the pros and cons please take a look at our full Jimdo review.

 WordPress: Best for complex websites of 20 pages or more (for example a multilingual website).
 The service is free, but you need to buy your own web hosting.
 It requires technical knowledge and doesn’t have official support.
 You have complete and unlimited customisation power if you spend some time learning how to install plugins and add-ons.
 But be aware that’s more difficult to use than a website builder, for example, no drag and drop features.
 Learn more about WordPress.